-(There were several controversies related to the topic of the origins of triangular aircraft that are outside of the book, which were covered herein.)
+(There were several controversies related to the topic of the origins of triangular aircraft that were are outside of the book, which Erdmnn was attepting to cover herein.)

 Dr. Michael Heiser's posts included summaries and opinions of Mr. Marler's work, as well as thoughts on a foreword for the book provided by Colonel John Alexander.
 Dr. Heiser supported Mr. Marler for his research and endorsed the book to those interested in UFOs.
 Heiser also expressed concerns about dodgy lapses of relevant data, particularly committed by Colonel John Alexander.
 Colonel Alexander continued to suggest that he could identify triangular craft that were regular secret operations as opposed to those which are not, “implying some are supposedly not (normal aircraft…SE), all the while at least pretending to be virtually oblivious to the history of man-made triangle craft and the interest held in them by two of his former employers, the Department of Defense and Robert Bigelow's National Institute of Discovery Science.”

 Dr. Heiser posted at his personal blog, UFO Religions, in what had so far been a two-part post titled, Thoughts.
 Michael Heiser, who holds a Ph.D. in Hebrew Bible, recently made a couple particularly noteworthy comments on Marler’s book about triangular UFOs.